LG WM9000HVA Spider Arm and Drum Bearing Replacement — Step-by-Step

 The rubber door boot seal on the WM9000HVA creates a watertight seal between the front tub opening and the door.
 This seal must be removed to access the drum mounting bolts and bearing.

-5. Set the boot seal aside; you can inspect it for tears or degradation (replace if damaged)
+5. Set the boot seal aside; check it for tears or degradation (replace if damaged).

 Step 4: Drum Access from the Front